 Succotash is one of my favorite dishes and is quite popular in my family.
 I’ve added a few unexpected twists and turns to my version to give it a little edge.
 Black Eyed Peas combined with Edamame (the Japanese inspired soybeans now made popular in the U.S.) make for a unique bean combination, while the Cayenne Pepper and Red Pepper Flake give it a little kick.
 Add Corn and Tomatoes and you’re all set for a Southern feast.

 1 1/2 Cups Black Eyed Peas, Dry (use canned if needed to save time)

 1 Small Yellow Onion, Diced

 12 oz.
-Shelled Edamame, Fresh or Frozen (substitute with Baby Lima Beans if desired)
+Shelled Edamame, Fresh or Frozen (substitute with Baby Limas or Butter Beans if desired)

 16 oz.
 Sweet Corn, Fresh or Frozen

 28 oz.
 Canned Diced Tomatoes (I prefer Pomi)

 2 Tbsp Fresh Sage, Finely Chopped